 Contrary to popular belief, dehydration doesn’t only occur in the summer season!
 While many cases of dehydration are reported in the warmer months of the year, dehydration is a problem that individuals, especially the elderly, face throughout the year.
-Because the topic isn’t talked about often, we wanted to provide a bit of information about elderly dehydration and what some of the warning signs are, so families and Greater Hartford home caregivers can keep a watchful eye on vulnerable aging adults during the busy holiday season.
+Because the topic isn’t talked about often, we wanted to provide a bit of information about elderly dehydration and what some of the warning signs are, so families and West Hartford home care providers can keep a watchful eye on vulnerable aging adults during the busy holiday season.

 Dehydration occurs when a senior loses more water than they take in.
 Simply not drinking enough water is one of the main causes for dehydration; however there are other contributing factors for older adults.
 For example, physical or medical conditions can make it more difficult for a senior to get up and get water without assistance.
 Many seniors also don’t feel the urge to drink as much as younger people, a simple change of preferences that comes with age.
 Even medications, such as those for high blood pressure and depression, can increase the risk of dehydration for seniors.